 The $299 PS4 Slim (which is now simply known as PS4) replaced the original model with a slightly shrunk-down design.
 The $399 PS4 Pro is a 4K entertainment machine that can play games and movies in ultra-high resolution.
 So which one should you buy?

-The PS4 Slim is the official replacement of the standard PS4, with a design that Sony says is 30 percent smaller, 16 percent lighter and consumes 30 percent less power.
+The PS4 Slim is the latest version of the standard PS4, with a design that Sony says is 30 percent smaller, 16 percent lighter and consumes 30 percent less power than the launch model.
 So unless you really need those few inches of extra space, folks who already own a PS4 have virtually no reason to buy the Slim.

 At $299, however, the Slim is the cheapest barrier of entry for aspiring PS4 owners who want to play some Uncharted 4 or Horizon: Zero Dawn.
 Also, the Pro won't do you much good if you don't have a 4K television, so if you're on an extra-tight budget, go with the Slim.

 If you don't have a PS4 yet, own a 4K television and can spend a little more, you should absolutely go for the PS4 Pro.
-For $100 more, you get a console capable of playing games and streaming movies in 4K, complete with HDR support for extra-rich colors on supported TVs.
+For $100 more, you get a console capable of playing games and streaming movies in 4K.

 The PS4 Slim (Left) and PS4 Pro (Right).
 Photo: Mike Andronico/Tom's Guide